Examinations: General Requirements

 - Students may not discuss the content of clinical skills assessment cases or tasks with other students.

-- Students must exhibit professional behavior during the entire Clinical Skills Examination, including both the assessment sessions and the breaks and transitions between assessment sessions.
+- Students must adhere to the General Guidelines for Medical Student Appearance (Policy 640.00) and exhibit professional behavior during the entire Clinical Skills Examination, including both the assessment sessions and the breaks and transitions between assessment sessions.

 Applicability of the Policy